-- Records regarding collections and subsequent reporting and handling should be maintained for three years.
+- The collection site manager should conduct or review and keep records regarding collections and subsequent reporting and handling should be maintained for three years.

 Cash bags are used by areas that have high levels of collections to deliver deposits to the Bursar’s Office teller window or drop box.
 Cash bags will be opened by the Bursar’s Office the next business day.
 Sealable single use deposit bags are an acceptable alternative to using lockable permanent bags.

 - Whenever cash is transported from one building location to another, it should be in a locked bag and the bag should be concealed.
+Bag transfers must be properly noted in a logbook.
+When a deposit bag is released to another individual the following should be recorded in a log: bag number, date, time of pick up, and signatures of personnel releasing and accepting the bag.
 Checks can be sent through campus mail.
 However, cash can never be sent through campus mail.
 When sending checks through campus mail, departments should use a manila envelope rather than standard size envelopes.